 If you are starting University this year, learn all about the help available from our scholarships and bursaries.

 Students on programmes funded by the NHS (2016 entry and before) are eligible to apply for a specific NHS bursary.
 From 2017 entry, students on programmes which were previously NHS funded follow the same funding arrangements as other programmes.
-More about NHS funding.
+More about NHS students.

 Applying for funding